-Lucy Alsop is an Orkney writer, singer, artist and maker who works as a proofreader at The Orcadian newspaper.
-She remembers meeting George Mackay Brown as a child of nine, and says, ‘singing his words throughout my adult life has made me more aware of how Orkney changes with the seasons’.
+Lucy Alsop is an Orkney writer, singer, artist and maker who works as a proofreader.
+She remembers meeting George Mackay Brown as a child, and says ‘singing his words throughout my adult life has made me more aware of how Orkney changes with the seasons.’

 C. E. Ayr

 C. E. Ayr, author of Sound Bite Fiction and prolific poet, song-writer, blogger and YouTuber, has featured in magazines and anthologies and on local radio.
 Inspired by GMB, the man – as much as any specific writing – Ayr adds ‘I find “Fisherman and Croftwoman”, the closing chapter of Beside the Ocean of Time, particularly uplifting.’

 Gabrielle Barnby lives in East Mainland, Orkney and writes short stories, poetry and full-length fiction.
 She has run writing workshops for many years, encouraging young writers and supporting creative discovery.
 She has a particular interest in writing for well-being.
 She is the author of four books and her work has been included in anthologies and magazines.